jcc117/OcarinaProgrammingLanguage/README.md

 	*Handling of Integers and Floats of Any Size*
-	*Heavy use of keywords to promote readability with the option to use traditional operators* *Strictly Typed, but also supports var types (similar to C#)* *Public and Private Classes and Functions*
-	*Variable Names, Class Names, and Functions Names which can include "?"*
+	*Heavy use of keywords to promote readability with the option to use traditional operators* *Strictly Typed, but also supports var types (similar to C#)* *Public, Private, and Static Classes and Functions* *Variable Names, Class Names, and Functions Names which can include "?"*
 	*Function-Type variables*
 	*Functions not strictly tied to classes*